awsdocs/aws-freertos-docs/doc_source/userguide/dev-mode-key-provisioning.md

 Device Authorization
 Import `deviceCert.pem` into the AWS IoT registry as described in [ Use Your Own Certificate](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-your-own.html#manual-cert-registration)\.
 You must create a new AWS IoT thing, attach the PENDING certificate and a policy to your thing, then mark the certificate as ACTIVE\.
 All of these steps can be performed manually in the AWS IoT console\.
-Once the new client certificate is ACTIVE and associated with a thing and a policy, run the MQTT Hello World demo again\.
+Once the new client certificate is ACTIVE and associated with a thing and a policy, run the coreMQTT Mutual Authentication demo again\.
 This time, the connection to the AWS IoT MQTT broker will succeed\.